-The Mid-Missouri Church of God was formed in 1999 with the intention of spreading the good news of the Kingdom of God.
+The Mid-Missouri Congregation of God was formed in 1999 with the intention of spreading the good news of the Kingdom of God.
 The following statements are not intended to be exhaustive, but an expression of our common belief, which is derived from our understanding of Scripture.
 We are followers of Jesus Christ our savior, and He is the only begotten Son of the God of Abraham, Isaac and Jacob.

 2. Our Beliefs: